-On October 28, 2019, SEA became the first airport in the U.S. to begin a pilot program offer the sunflower lanyard to passengers with hidden disabilities such as autism, PTSD, or hearing loss.
+SEA was the first airport in the U.S. to begin a pilot program offering the Hidden Disabilities Sunflower lanyard to passengers with hidden disabilities such as autism, PTSD, or hearing loss.
 First pioneered at Gatwick International Airport in London, the Sunflower lanyard communicates that passengers wearing it may need extra help while traveling.
 It is recognized in a growing number of international airports.